aa-samad/LP_recognition/README.md

 	- Various sizes
 	- License plate number (only one of them) is labeled
 - Link:
 	- It is only available for research purposes.
-Please email the first author: a_samad[at]aut[dot]ac[dot]ir
+Ask the first author a_samad[at]aut[dot]ac[dot]ir
 ## Citing
-Please adequately refer to the papers any time this Work/Dataset is being used.
+Please adequately refer to the papers any time this Method/Code is being used.
 If you do publish a paper where this Work helped your research, Please cite the following papers in your publications.

 	@inproceedings{Samadzadeh2020RILP,
 	  title={RILP: Robust Iranian License Plate Recognition Designed for Complex Conditions},